Monster Hunter Stories: Development

-Series executive producer Ryozo Tsujimoto stated that the idea for a role-playing video game in the Monster Hunter universe was a response to players' interests in the world's setting and livelihood of the monsters, and that these concepts were thought of since 2010.
+Series executive producer Ryozo Tsujimoto stated that the idea for a role-playing video game in the Monster Hunter universe was a response to players' interests in the world's setting and livelihood of the monsters and that these concepts were thought of since 2010.
 The reasoning behind the switch from the Hunter role to a Rider one was to give the spotlight to the monsters, along with the idea of petting them and seeing things from their point of view.
-Tsujimoto stated that there are currently no plans to bring the game to the Nintendo Switch.

 Release

 Monster Hunter Stories was announced in Japan in April 2015 at the "Monster Hunter Fest '15 Finals" event by Capcom with a planned release in 2016.
 A demo of the game was released digitally in Japan on September 20, 2016, via the Nintendo eShop.
-The demo features two game modes: "Quest Mode", which allows the player to play part of the story, and "Tournament Mode", that lets the player partake in Rider battles.
+The demo features two game modes: "Quest Mode", which allows the player to play part of the story, and "Tournament Mode", which lets the player partake in Rider battles.
 The game was subsequently released for Nintendo 3DS in Japan on October 8, 2016 and internationally the following year.

-The game was subsequently ported to iOS and Android devices with improved graphics, an updated user-interface, and other features.
+The game was subsequently ported to iOS and Android devices with improved graphics, an updated user interface, and other features.
 The mobile version launched in Japan in late 2017 and reached Western markets by September 2018.
+A remastered version of the title was released for Windows, PlayStation 4, and Nintendo Switch on June 14, 2024, alongside the PS4 port of its sequel, Wings of Ruin.
+Xbox One versions of both games are scheduled to release on November 14, 2025.

-Similar to previous Monster Hunter games, the player can obtain armor, items and clothing themed to other franchises through collaborations.
+Similar to previous Monster Hunter games, the player can obtain armor, items, and clothing themed to other franchises through collaborations.
 Stories has items based on Puzzle & Dragons X, Chibi Maruko-chan, Shōnen Jump, and The Legend of Zelda, the last of which is exclusive to the Nintendo 3DS version.